 Please Help Support Chicken Heaven On Earth

-Costs to keep this website up and running, as well as, secured and safe for my viewers are constantly rising.
+Costs to re-home chickens and to keep this website up and running, as well as, secured and safe for my viewers are constantly rising.

 Any help of any amount would be greatly appreciated.
 If you would like to contribute you can do so safely and securely via our Paypal pool.
 Thank you for your support!